What is a Research Guide?

 An online library of current event topics: the facts as well as the arguments of each topic's proponents and detractors.
 Opposing Viewpoints Resource Center's unique features include Viewpoint articles and access to statistics and government data placed in context.

-General News Sources
+Popular News Sources

 - Provides extensive coverage of US and world newspapers, professional/trade publications, tv and radio broadcast news transcripts and blogs